enokson/laboratory/README.md

 A unit test runner for Rust

 ## Features
-The use of hooks such as before, before_each, after, after_each
+* before, before_each, after, after_each hooks
-Different reporter options
+* Different reporter options
-Reports test durations
+* Reports test durations
-The use of custom assertion libraries
+* The use of custom assertion libraries
-Exclude tests
+* Exclude tests
-Nested test suites
+* Nested test suites
-The use of state
+* The use of state
-should panic testing
+* should panic testing

 ## Installation
 In Cargo.toml: